Low Carbon Living

 - Make the most of seasonal produce, with monthly recipes from Helen Peacocke.

 - Grow your own - in a window box or an allotment; or pick off the autumn hedgerows for free.
 Visit Eynsham Millennium Wood (10 years old this year), for apples, blackberries, sloes and plums and more.

 - Involve the family - take inspiration from the Primary School.

 - Look to the future.
 Eynsham as Orchard is a vision to recreate the village as a fruit growing area.
 The group has begun to map existing fruit trees and orchards; to arrange courses on pruning and care; to encourage sharing; and to plant new areas including some of Eynsham's old apple varieties.
 Volunteers at Long Mead Orchard have an even wider vision.

 - Measure your carbon footprint.
 GreenTEA offers a free home visit to anyone in the Eynsham area, to help you analyse your household's activities.
 Armed with instant results, charts and comparisons, you will then know where to focus your money / energy saving.
 Contact Adrian Moyes email

 - Follow up with carbon conversations, a series of meetings to exchange tips and experience on things like travel, insulation, electricity.
-The first series was a great success and GreenTEA is prepared to run another if there is enough demand.
 Contact Helena Nielsen email